* Qualcomm proposes further price talks with Broadcom

 * Focus on Fed chief's testimony, inflation data this week

-His testimony comes at a time when investors have been anxious about the pace of rate hikes, which have weighed on equity markets globally.
+His testimony comes at a time when investors have been anxious about the pace of interest rate hikes, which have weighed on equity markets globally.

 "There's some talk of him (Powell) being a little more open to tolerating inflation running above the 2 percent target.
 The focus will be to see if he is indeed open to that and the rationale behind it," said Aaron Clark, portfolio manager at GW&K Investment Management.